 A lot of thought goes into whether a person should undergo a psychosexual examination, and how the results might benefit a client.
-For instance, it may be used to show that a client does not have predilection to be attracted to children.
+For instance, it may be used to show that a client does not have a predilection to be attracted to children.
 It may be used to show the accused has never been a “hands-on” offender.
 It might be used to show the person is a good candidate for rehabilitation and probation – which can cut significantly against arguments that a prison sentence is appropriate.

 A psychosexual evaluation is a battery of examinations that uses scientific methods to evaluate a person’s psychological and sexual functioning.
 The psychosexual examination evaluates sexual interests to see if there is a deviation from generally accepted sexual behavior, which could be considered abnormal, and if acted-upon, illegal.
 Examples of such behavior includes an attraction to minors, family members, and nonconsensual sex.
 The evaluation also helps provide information about an individual’s risk of re-offending and what treatment might be most effective.